htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   subsets of those to its child processes.
   :jira:`1496`

-- The *linux_kernel_tuning_script*, run by the *condor_master* at startup,
-  no longer tries to mount the various cgroup filesystems.
-We assume that any reasonable Linux system will have done this in a manner that it deems appropriate.
-  :jira:`1528`

-- Linux worker nodes now advertise *DockerCachedImageSizeMb*, the number of megabytes that are used in the docker image cache.
-  :jira:`1494`

-ZZZ
-- When a file-transfer plug-in aborts due to lack of progress, the message now includes the ``https_proxy`` environment variable, and the phrasing has been changed to avoid suggesting that the plug-in respected it (or ``http_proxy``).
-  :jira:`1473`

 - Added capabilities for per job run instance history recording.
 Where during the *condor_shadow* daemon's shutdown it will write the current job ad to a file designated by :macro:`JOB_EPOCH_HISTORY` and/or a directory